holidays/holidays/README.md

 ### How to contribute

-To make changes to any of the definitions, edit the YAML files only.
+To make changes to any of the definitions, edit the YAML files under the 'data' directory only.
+These YAML files are read by the 'generate' rake target and the final definition files are created automatically.
+Don't directly edit any other files.

-Tests are also added at the end of the YAML files.
-Please add tests, it makes the pull requests go around.
+Tests are also allowed at the end of the YAML files.
+Please add tests.
+PRs will not be accepted unless there are tests proving that the new definitions work.

-After you're satisfied with the YAML file, edit the index.yaml file, run `rake generate`, which will generate the Ruby files that make up the actual code as well as the tests.
+After you're satisfied with the YAML file if you have added a brand-new region you must edit the index.yaml file to include the new region.
+Then run `rake generate`, which will generate the Ruby files that make up the actual code as well as the tests.
 Then run `rake test`.
+If that passes then add all of the changed files to a commit and open a pull request.

 It is also very appreciated if documentation is attached to the pull request.
 A simple Wikipedia or government link referencing the change would be perfect.

+If you wish to test out your changes via irb you can run `bin/console`.
+This will load all required lib files and open an irb session.

 ### Credits and code